DappDevs/presentations/content/ethereum-technical.md

 ???

+Ethereum has two different accounts:
+* External accounts
+* Smart contracts

+External Accounts:
+* Public/Private key-pair
+* Interacts with outside world
+* Starts transactions
+* Holds ether and pays for gas
+* Think of as users

+Smart Contracts:
+* Created by special transaction
+* Compiled code stored immutably
+* Contains rules and data
+* Can call other contracts
+* Can't be changed, only deleted (optional)

++++

 Let's dive a little bit into the technical of Ethereum.

 Ethereum is implemented using two different types of accounts, or addresses.